Raghukashyap1143/OCI/OCI Documentation/Tempate/Templatedoc.md

 ##  Terraform Template ##
 As the name suggests, you will provide the Terraform template files here to provision your lab environment.

--   **Terraform template file:** The Terraform Template is a JavaScript Object Notation (JSON) file that outlines your project's infrastructure and settings.
+-   **Terraform template file:** The Terraform Template is a HashiCorp Configuration Language (HCL) file that outlines your project's infrastructure and settings.
 The resources required for deployment, as well as their properties, must be specified in the template.

 A Terraform Template has the following sections: